This post may include affiliate links. Thank you for your support.

 Instructions

-• Mash butternut squash: Use a large spoon to carefully scoop out the insides of the squash and transfer to a large mixing bowl.
-Use a potato masher or a handheld mixer on low to mash the squash until creamy.
+• Mash Buttercup Squash: Use a large spoon to carefully scoop out the insides of the squash and transfer them to a large mixing bowl.

-• Adjust for taste: Taste the butternut squash mash and adjust as necessary - adding more salt or seasonings for flavor; sugar or maple for sweetness; cream or butter for richness.
+• Adjust for Taste: Taste the mashed buttercup squash and adjust the flavors as necessary – adding more salt or seasonings for flavor; sugar or maple for sweetness; cream or butter for richness.

 Notes